Memos on Menopause: What Every Woman Needs to Know

 Water-based vaginal lubricants (such as Astroglide, FemGlide, K-Y Jelly) are helpful during sex and vaginal moisturizers (for example Fresh Start, K-Y Silk-E, Replens) reduce symptoms that persist during the day.

-Infertility May Be Due To Early Menopause
+Infertility May Be Due To Premature Menopause

 Scientists have recently identified a way to induce ovaries in infertile women to produce eggs.
 This may allow women with early menopause the ability to become pregnant with their own eggs.

 Many women going through menopause experience loss of libido for a number of reasons.
 Vaginal dryness may make sex uncomfortable, or weight gain may make a woman feel less desirable.
 Declining hormones decrease sex drive and tiredness just means its the last thing you feel like doing when you jump into bed.